Facebook's CEO likely to testify before Congress over Cambridge Analytica

 That's the question facing 33-year old Facebook CEO Mark Zuckerberg, who it appears is considering traveling to Capitol Hill to testify before Congress.
 A CNN report Tuesday, citing sources within the internet giant, said Zuckerberg had decided to travel to the event.
 Meanwhile, a person familiar with the matter told CNET sister publication CBS News it's "likely" he will testify, but timing and other details still need to be worked out.

-It's unclear when Zuckerberg's testimony might be, though Senate Judiciary Chairman Chuck Grassley invited Zuckerberg, along with Google CEO Sundar Pichai and Twitter CEO Jack Dorsey, to a hearing on data privacy that's scheduled for April 10.
+It's unclear when Zuckerberg's testimony might take place, though Senate Judiciary Chairman Chuck Grassley invited Zuckerberg, along with Google CEO Sundar Pichai and Twitter CEO Jack Dorsey, to a hearing on data privacy that's scheduled for April 10.

-The move marks the latest twist in the ongoing scandal involving Cambridge Analytica, a data analysis firm that was reported to have improperly received more than 50 million Facebook user profiles to use in its political campaign efforts.
-While the scandal was reportedly caused by an app developer who improperly sent the information to Cambridge Analytica, the ensuing scandal has engulfed Facebook, raising fears the social media giant isn't doing enough to protect users' data.
+The move marks the latest twist in the ongoing scandal involving Cambridge Analytica, a data analysis firm that's accused of improperly obtaining more than 50 million Facebook user profiles to use in political campaigns.
+While the misuse reportedly began when an app developer improperly sent the information to Cambridge Analytica, the ensuing scandal has engulfed Facebook and raised fears the social media giant isn't doing enough to protect users' data.

+The fallout has led regulators and lawmakers in both the US and UK, where Cambridge Analytica is based, to announce investigations.

+Zuckerberg, meanwhile, shifted from days of deafening silence to a full-on media blitz, complete with interviews with national and industry publications, television appearances and full-page newspaper ads.

 CNET's Alfred Ng contributed to this report.